 Remark 1.1.
-In fact, no pseudo-Anosov element of the unique Veech group containing the pseudo-Anosov mapping class from the Main Theorem will be a virtual lift; see §5.1.
+In fact, no pseudo-Anosov element of the Veech group containing the pseudo-Anosov mapping class from the Main Theorem will be a virtual lift; see §5.1.
 However, we do not know whether there are other elements in the Veech group, so we have not made it a point to emphasize this fact.
-There is a simpler proof for the special case of d=2r=4, where we can find more elements of the Veech group that are not virtual lifts, and this is Theorem 5.3, whose proof also appears in §5.1.
-We have made this last section mostly independent from the rest of the paper, so one can find a negative answer to Farb's question in these few pages, at least in the special case of d=4.
+There is a simpler proof for the special case of d = 4, where we can find more elements of the Veech group that are not virtual lifts, and this is Theorem 5.3, whose proof also appears in §5.1.
+We have made this last section mostly independent from the rest of the paper, so one can find a negative answer to Farb's question in these few pages, at least in the special case of d = 4.

 Acknowledgement: The authors wish to thank the organizers of the Oberwolfach Workshop "Surface Bundles" in December 2016 for their invitation to attend the workshop and where this work started.
-We also wish to thank the organizers of the 3d GEAR Network Retreat, Stanford August 2017 where this work was largely completed.
-The authors would also like to thank Balázs Strenner for comments on an earlier version of the paper.
+We also wish to thank the organizers of the third GEAR Network Retreat, Stanford August 2017 where this work was largely completed.
+The authors would also like to thank Balázs Strenner and the anonymous referee for many helpful and insightful comments on earlier versions of the paper.